uHistorian/uHistCore/readme.md

 Django web engine.

 uHistorian allows you to run up to 10,000 tags on the same engine according to the computing capacity.
-Data storage can easily accomodate many years of historical values.
+Data storage can easily accomodate many years of online historical values.

 See the product overview video below.